yupswing/akifox-asynchttp/README.md

 This is an easy example the shows how to use the library.
 [Check it out](/samples/simple/)

-**Note** *the all the request are asynchronous, so the callback function could not be called in the same order as the request were sent.*
+**Note:** *all the requests are asynchronous, so obviously the callback functions could not be called in the same order as the requests are sent.*

-Here is the example:
 ````haxe
 package ;
 import com.akifox.asynchttp.*;